robbpriestley/Jogtracks/README.md

   * The control group should be hidden for **coach** and **admin** user account types as it is irrelevant.
   * The control group should appear and be properly populated with any previously-selected coach if the user is a **jogger** user account type.
   * If the user is a **jogger**, the coach select control should populate on activation via AJAX call to the server with a list of valid coaches.
 The user should then be able to select a coach and persist the selection using the **Save Changes** button.
 Clicking the button causes a confirmation message to be displayed.
 Message fades out after 3 seconds.
-* **Password reset** control group should have good form validation and should function to change the password, with a confirmation message being displayed on **Submit** button click.
+* **Change Password** control group should have good form validation and should function to change the password, with a confirmation message being displayed on **Submit** button click.
 Message fades out after 3 seconds.
 Form validation criteria are as follows:
   * Only letters, numbers, and underscores for password.
   * Minimum 8 characters for password.
   * Password and confirm password must match.